luuuisc/1dof-rocket-simulator/README.md

 ## 🧮 Model & Equations

-The simulator is governed by the following differential equations:
+The simulator is governed by the following differential equations.

 **Altitude**
 $$